Shawn Lee

 What I use

-I built my current PC in 2020.
-It’s still more than powerful enough to handle anything I throw at it.
+I splurged on my current PC in 2020.
+It’s still enough to handle everything I need.

 Keyboard